EmmanuelMMontesinos/My_Cronos/README.md

 ### 3. Management

 The Management application is essential for managing the worker database.
 It allows for creating new workers, viewing existing worker information, and deleting records from the database as needed.
 This functionality is crucial for the proper functioning of the system.

-***IMPORTANT:***
-Passwords are used solely for quickly identifying the worker, NOT designed to maintain any kind of security with the registration and/or display of passwords.

 ## Requirements